 Wind turbines work best in a steady breeze.
 If a small turbine is mounted on a roof, the turbulence generated by the roof may significantly reduce the power available, vibration can lead to structural problems, and there may be problems with noise.
 The need for occasional access to the turbine for servicing should also be considered.
 In some cases the turbine will generate an unacceptable flicker with the sun in some directions.

-It is unlikely that a wind turbine would be a sensible investment in a Blewbury village garden or roof.
+* It is unlikely that a wind turbine, even if given planning permission, would be a sensible investment in a Blewbury village garden or roof.

 Water turbines